auth0/auth0-alexa-authentication-sample/docs/step-by-step-install.md

 ### `A0:2` - Create the POD Client Application

-On the sidebar at the right select the Clients menu and then click the *CREATE CLIENT* button.
+On the sidebar at the left select the Clients menu and then click the *CREATE CLIENT* button.

 Provide a *name* at your choice, for example, `POD` and select *Regular Web Applications*  as the client type.